Brittany Hölljes: Music

-In February 2020, Delta Rae released "From One Woman to Another," which is the first song that Hölljes took the lead on writing for the band.
+In February 2020, Delta Rae released "From One Woman to Another," which is the first song that Brittany Hölljes took the lead on writing for the band.
 She said she wrote the song "not to chastise folx looking for a casual connection, but to say to those holding out for love: Let go of the people not meant for you, make room for a true love to come along and know you're not alone."